 Hacienda Sotuta de Peon is one such hacienda although its reasons for growing henequen are very much geared towards the tourist dollar rather than a desire to try and turn the clock back.

-Describing itself as Hacienda Viva (a living hacienda), the property is part museum, part hotel, part restaurant and is well worth visiting.
+Describing itself as Hacienda Viva (a living hacienda), the property is part museum, part hotel, part restaurant and is well worth visiting, especially if you’re on a family holiday.

 Visitors will be able to witness the entire process from growing agave in the fields, to producing henequen and then, finally, the sisal which makes the rope.
 Staying true to the old haciendas, almost all of this is done using original, restored machinery.